MobiusSync/mobiussync.github.io/faq.markdown

       **Möbius Sync** currently syncs whenever it runs, and by defauly, will use Wifi and/or **ceullular data**.
 Data usage may of course be high.
 Cellular Data can be allowed/disallowed for Möbius Sync under the iOS Settings app.
   - title: Support and bug reporting
     content: >
+      Issues and queries can be raised at <https://github.com/MobiusSync/MobiusSync/issues> and <https://github.com/MobiusSync/MobiusSync/discussions>

       You may discuss Syncthing-releated support issues on <https://forum.syncthing.net/> but do not file **Möbius Sync** queries/issues there.

-      Issues and queries can be raised at <https://github.com/MobiusSync/MobiusSync/issues>.

-      In the future we may set up our own forum.

-      Meanwhile, please see the *Contact us* section below.
+      Please also see the *Contact us* section below.
   - title: How can I help?
     content: >
       If you want to support **Möbius Sync**, you can: